yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 $temp/data/singlet_pool_generation/AMULET/Overlaps.txt $temp/data/singlet_pool_generation/AMULET/OverlapSummary.txt \
 $temp/data/singlet_pool_generation/AMULET/
 ```
 Please refer to [AMULET](https://github.com/UcarLab/AMULET) to see how to interpret the results and identify singlets/doublets.
-Briefly, a "MultipletProbabilities.txt" will be generated containing a q-value for each barcode being a singlet.
+Briefly, a ```MultipletProbabilities.txt``` will be generated containing a q-value for each barcode being a singlet.
 The smaller the q-value is, the more likely the barcode is a doublet.

 #### Identify Scrublet doublets